Teaching About Rates and Time

 - Visualizations with Teaching Tips is a small collection of visualizations, submitted by faculty teaching about time, with their comments on how they use these visualizations to teach about time.

 - Temporal Learning Journal Club Findings is a brief summary of the key findings from each meeting of the Temporal Learning Journal Club.
-The Journal Club explores the cognitive underpinnings of understanding geologic time.
+The Journal Club explored the cognitive underpinnings of understanding geologic time.

 Resource Collections